dr-jam/ObserverExercise/README.md

 If implemented correctly, the Pikminis should be updating their color to whatever group they have been randomly assigned.

-By altering the `Color` in the `ColorBinding` asset within the Editor, the Pikmini should update their `Color` accordingly.
+By altering the `Color` in the `ColorBinding` asset within the Editor, the Pikminis should update their `Color` accordingly.

 ### 1.2: Pikmini watching periodically.

-Constantly polling a value to check for changes in both computationally expensive and is taxing on the flighty Pikminis.
+Constantly polling a value to check for changes is both computationally expensive and taxing on the flighty Pikminis.
 To address this problem, the `Watch` function should be called less often.
-We will use the `Throttle` field within the `MiniController.cs` to "throttle" how often a Pikmini should `Watch`:
+We will use the `Throttle` field within the `MiniController.cs` script to "throttle" how often a Pikmini should `Watch`:

 * In `Update`, check to see if `TimeToWatch` is greater than `Throttle`.

 * If it is, then let the Pikmini `Watch` and reset `TimeToWatch` to `0.0f`.

 * If it is not, add `Time.deltaTime` to `TimeSinceChecked`.

-If implemented correctly, the Pikmini should have a controllable delay before their `Color` changes.
+If implemented correctly, the Pikminis should have a controllable delay before their `Color` changes.

 ## Stage 2: PubSub Pattern
 In this stage, This stage will focus on the Publisher/Subscriber variant of the Observer pattern as discussed in lecture.